frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 "Be you perfect."
 We need saints in these times.
-St. Josemaría and many people who came after him---Pope Benedict, Pope John Paul II---have talked about "these times are times for saints" (cf. Josemaría Escrivá, *The Way*, Point 301).
+St. Josemaría and many people who came after him---Pope Benedict, Pope John Paul II---have talked about "these times are times for saints" (*cf*.
+Josemaría Escrivá, *The Way*, Point 301).

 Sometimes we hear that conditions in the world today are hopeless, that we can\'t go on.
 What can save the world today?
 Pope Francis has also emphasized that only the holiness of Christians can do so.

-We need perfect Christians, perfect priests and nuns, perfect fathers and mothers, and perfect students, officials, workers, and employers.
+We need perfect Christians, perfect priests and nuns, perfect fathers and mothers, perfect students, officials, workers, and employers.

 If anyone wishes to render a true service to the world, to the Church, to his country, to mankind, to himself, he must start with himself by